Glossary of common terms, abbreviations and acronyms in WoW Classic

 loot trading (v) - The ability to trade soulbound items with another player from your group after rolls have been conducted.
 Only in raids.

-sharding (n) - System by which players are ‘instanced’ into smaller, separate virtual worlds to improve server performance.
+sharding (n) - System by which players are ‘instanced’ into smaller, separate virtual worlds to split large populations of similar level and thus reduce competition for resources.
 Regarded as a controversial change to the original game.

 If you want to contribute to the glossary please leave a reply below.
 We have omitted obvious ones like 'LFG' etc. and want submissions that are specifically Classic or Vanilla related.